Chapter 30. Lead-Based Paint Activities Regulations

 5. Training manager's name and signature.

-L. The training provider shall retain all examinations completed by training program participants for a period of three years.
+L. The training provider must retain all examinations completed by training program participants for a period of three years.

-M. The department shall not recognize training certificates from approved training providers that fail to notify or fail to provide a training program participant list.
+M. The department will not recognize training certificates from approved training providers that fail to comply with the notification requirements of this section or fail to provide a training program participant list as required by this section.

 Statutory Authority